Energy Performance Certificate (EPC) For Landlords

 Booking an Energy Inspection is like booking any other appointment; a convenient time will be arranged to visit the rental property.

-During the assessment the assessor will inspect the rental property and collect information such as external and/or internal measurements, details about the construction, and the type of heating/hot water used in your property.
+During the assessment the assessor will inspect the property and collect information such as external and/or internal measurements, details about the construction, and the type of heating/hot water used in your property.
 In order to gather the information, the assessor will need to access all rooms, the boiler and the loft.

 The assessment of a 3 bed property typically takes up to 60 minutes; larger or complex properties can take longer.